SOAR Home Page

 increase one's understanding and appreciation of the plays and

-Catalog.
+Catalog, and library members/subscribers can request a book loan (if circulating) by mail.
 We also maintain a separate database/catalog of

 articles and essays (from newsletters, journals, magazines and

 books) published over the past 100-plus years on the authorship